LIFELINE

 Having a written plan can save lives.

 It's important to have a plan for your family because different kinds of disasters can happen, like storms, fires, floods, or heatwaves.
 A written plan helps everyone know what to do and makes it less stressful in an emergency.
-Use the resources below to create a good plan that keeps your family safe.
+Use the resources below to create a plan to help keep your family safe.

 Prepare your home and property